tichaonaclapperton/TICMUS25488_FTO2025_Group-B_Tichaona_Musasa_DJSPP-2025/README.md

 ## 📋 Overview

-In this final phase, you will enhance the podcast app you've been building throughout the DJS module.
+In this final phase, you will enhance the podcast app you've been building throughout the DJS course.
 The app already includes a landing page with searchable, sortable, and filterable podcast previews, as well as a show detail page with season toggling.

 This project introduces key new features including global audio playback, favouriting episodes, deployment best practices, UI enhancements, and optional listening progress tracking.